Book Review, Annabeth's War By Jessica Greyson, ChronicallyHopeful

 My Summer Survival Kit & Top Tips To Beat The Heat.
 Spoonie Gift Guide, Part 4

 Summer can be a really difficult time for people with chronic illness.
 Regulating body temperature is a common problem.
 Add in a rare summer heat wave and you have a recipe for horrific flares including utter exhaustion, weakness, headaches and so much discomfort and sweating!
-If you have a chronically ill friend you’d like to bless or help out this summer, I am sure they would be so very grateful.
-I’m really excited to share these great items I’ve been…
+So I’m sharing my 10 top tips to beat the heat and survive the summer months.
+If you have a chronically ill friend you’d like to help out this summer, I am sure they would…

 Read MoreMy Summer Survival Kit & Top Tips To Beat The Heat.
 Spoonie Gift Guide, Part 4